muksiddheswar/Spam-Classifier/README.md

 Each version has it's own branch.
 Master is the latest version.
 (And possibly under development.)

-_Working on making this project more generic._
+~~_Working on making this project more generic._~~
+No more changes to the actual classifier logic will be done.
+Future plans for this project include creation of a Flask based APIs that will:
+1. Trigger creation of the class summary.
+2. Read test emails from a specified location.

 ## Version: V02_02
 - Add docstring and comments.